astronomy-commons/lsd2/README.md

   "path/to/my/parquet/"
 ).compute()
 ```
-A list of example use-cases are viewable in the `/examples/hipscat_tests.py` script.
+A tutorial of use-cases are viewable in the `/examples/example_usage.ipynb` notebook.